 # pcs cluster setup my_twolink_cluster rh80-node1 addr=192.168.122.201 addr=192.168.123.201 rh80-node2 addr=192.168.122.202 addr=192.168.123.202 transport knet link_mode=active link link_priority=1 link link_priority=0

-For information on adding nodes to an existing cluster with multiple links, see Adding a node to a cluster with multiple links.
+For information about adding nodes to an existing cluster with multiple links, see Adding a node to a cluster with multiple links.

-For information on changing the links in an existing cluster with multiple links, see Adding and modifying links in an existing cluster.
+For information about changing the links in an existing cluster with multiple links, see Adding and modifying links in an existing cluster.

 4.5.
 Configuring fencing